Some content requires more than just a quick copy-edit...

 Learn how to…

-- explain why a piece of writing doesn’t work
+- assess and explain why a piece of writing doesn’t work

-- present strategies for improving pieces of writing
+- develop and present strategies for improving pieces of writing

 - adjust the level and tone of a piece of writing